 During Ahmadinejad's presidency, Iran had particularly close relations with Venezuela and its president, Hugo Chavez, who died in office in March 2013.
 Neither Rouhani nor Chavez's successor, Nicolas Maduro, have expressed the enthusiasm for the relationship that Chavez and Ahmadinejad did.
-However, even during the presidencies of Chavez and Ahmadinejad, the United States did not necessarily perceive a threat from the Iran-Venezuela relationship.
+Even during the presidencies of Chavez and Ahmadinejad, the United States did not necessarily perceive a threat from the Iran-Venezuela relationship.
 In July 2012, President Obama stated that Iran-Venezuela ties have not had "a serious national security impact on the United States."
-98

-Only a few of the economic agreements between Iran and Venezuela during the Ahmadinejad and Chavez presidencies were implemented.
-A direct air link was established but then suspended in 2010 for lack of sufficient customer interest.
-It was reportedly restarted by President Maduro in January 2015 in order to try to promote tourism between the two countries.
-99 A deal for Petroleos de Venezuela to supply Iran with gasoline was signed in September 2009, apparently in a joint effort to circumvent U.S. sanctions on sales of gasoline to Iran, and Petroleos was therefore sanctioned under the Iran Sanctions Act in May 2011.
-100
+Only a few of the Ahmadinejad-Chavez economic agreements were implemented.
+A direct air link was established but then suspended in 2010 for lack of sufficient customer interest, although it was reportedly restarted by President Maduro in January 2015 in order to try to promote tourism between the two countries.
+Petroleos de Venezuela (PDVSA) has been supplying Iran with gasoline since 2009, in contravention of U.S. secondary sanctions, and PDVSA was sanctioned under the Iran Sanctions Act in May 2011.